← Back to Blog

 Resprayed original heat exchangers going back on VW engine

-Resprayed 'original' heat exchangers going back on.
+Resprayed original heat exchangers going back on.
 They look fantastic.

 Shot blasted and sprayed fan housing and oil cooler cover